xibodevelopment/backupwordpress/readme.txt

   * This is a critical update.
 Fixes a bug in the core backup library.
 Please update immediately.

 == Changelog ==

+### 3.2.1 / 2015-03-25

+* Check if shell_exec is available before running command
+* Only validate day of month if this is the schedule type
+* Make FS optional and fix the DB connect method
+* (issue-770) Exclude the folder, not the wildcard
+* (issue-751) Rename plugin

 ### 3.2 / 2015-03-16